 If you’re looking for some barndo inspiration, we’ve got several real-life builds that will knock your socks off!

 For starters, take a look at this beautiful barndo in the north Texas town of Weatherford.
-The perfect secluded home resting on 10 acres of land, this large barndo has it all, from an outstanding game room to a picture-perfect wine cellar.
+The perfect secluded home resting on a large plot of land, this large barndo has it all, from an outstanding game room to a picture-perfect wine cellar.

 The loft space in this barndominium is a nice touch as well.
 It would make a great play area for kids or a great reading nook for relaxing days.